paulchrisluke/pcl-labs/content/portfolio/fiveable.md

 image: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714789945/Blawby/Fiveable_Featured_migjx9.webp"
 imageThumbnail: "https://res.cloudinary.com/image-gallery-pcl/image/upload/v1714791176/Blawby/Fiveable_seiqed.webp"
 imageAlt: "Fiveable Shopify CRO by PCL Labs"
+description: "Fiveable empowers high school students with engaging online courses to conquer their AP exams.
+Renowned for its innovative approach and personalized learning experience, Fiveable sought to optimize their Shopify Plus store to drive sales and student success.
+Our agency partnered with Fiveable to conduct a comprehensive Conversion Rate Optimization (CRO) audit, focusing on enhancing the user journey from homepage browsing to course selection and checkout."
 ---

 ## Project Overview

-### Fiveable: Boosting AP Exam Prep Sales with CRO Optimization

-Fiveable empowers high school students with engaging online courses to conquer their AP exams.
-Renowned for its innovative approach and personalized learning experience, Fiveable sought to optimize their Shopify Plus store to drive sales and student success.
-Our agency partnered with Fiveable to conduct a comprehensive Conversion Rate Optimization (CRO) audit, focusing on enhancing the user journey from homepage browsing to course selection and checkout.

 ## Technologies Used